Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

 \subsection{The main theorems}

-The first theorem concerns the local well-posedness for the motion of compressible gravity-capillary water waves modeled by \eqref{CWWST}, provided that the initial data satisfies certain compatibility conditions.
+The first theorem concerns the local well-posedness of the motion of compressible gravity-capillary water waves, modeled by \eqref{CWWST}, provided that the initial data satisfy certain compatibility conditions.
 Particularly, we say the data $(\psi_0, v_0, q_0)$, where $q_0 =q (\rho_0)$, satisfies the $k$-th ($k=0,1,2,3,\cdots$) compatibility conditions if

 hold.